-PACE will continue to focus on all students making academic progress.
+RCA will continue to focus on all students making academic progress.
+We will pay close attention to the student groups that did not make significant academic growth, or declined.
 We plan on continuing to develop a more robust MTSS system to help track student academic growth as well as increasing supplemental assistance by certificated and classified staff to meet the needs of our students.
-PACE will implement a newly adopted ELA curriculum for grades K-5, which will include ELD and new intervention materials and professional development.
+RCA will implement a newly adopted ELA curriculum for grades K-5, which will include ELD and new intervention materials and professional development.